iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 - One variable **affects** another variable ( Temperature affects ice cream sale | Sale of ice cream is more in summer )

 ### **Rescale Independent Features**
-- Rescale Independent Features for more reliable predictions use Standardization or Normalization.
+- Rescale-independent features for more reliable predictions use standardization or normalization.

 ### **Residual | Error**